21centuryweather/UM_summary_docs/using.md

 Each diagnostic must that a Time, Domain and Usage profile attached.
 Right-clicking the profile name in the stash requests panel and selecting view provides more detailed information.
 Essentially:
 - Time profiles determine when a diagnostic will be output (e.g. hourly, daily) and any time processing (e.g. accumulation or mean)
 - Domain profiles determine the spatial extent (horizontal and vertical) of the output
 - Usage profiles specify the output unit number the fieldsfile will be written to.
-This is a Fortran relic whereby data files are often written to files according to an integer 'unit number' (rather than a filename).
+This is a relic of Fortran whereby data files are often written to files according to an integer 'unit number' (rather than a filename).
 Fieldsfiles unit numbers are reserved for range 60-69 and 151.
 So Output written to units 60, 61, ... , 69 and 151 is stored in files with extensions `.pp0, .pp1, ..., .pp9` and `.pp10`.
 As an example, output sent to unit 64 from run task ATMOS will go to the file atmos.pp4.
 These binary Fieldsfiles can also be periodically opened and closed during a model run, and can be used like a scratch disk.
 This is called reinitialisation and such fieldsfiles have extensions `.pa, .pb, ... , .pj` and include an automatically coded model date/time.
 To select this use `UM -> namelist -> Model Input and Output -> Model Output Streams`.

 The STASHmaster file is centrally held and is unique for each UM version.